Welcome to 2022 Virginia Fishing

 State Record Fish Program

-- New species will be recognized, including white crappie, black crappie, bluegill sunfish, redear sunfish, saugeye, a category for all other sunfish, and goldfish (archery only).
-White crappie, bluegill, saugeye, other sunfish, and goldfish categories are currently open until qualifying catches are submitted and approved.
-For qualifying minimum sizes and program rules, see page 54.
+- New species were recognized, including white crappie, black crappie, bluegill sunfish, redear sunfish, saugeye, a category for all other sunfish, and goldfish (archery only).
+White crappie, bluegill, saugeye, and other sunfish categories are currently open until qualifying catches are submitted and approved.
+For qualifying minimum sizes and program rules, see Record Freshwater Fish.

 Online Angler Recognition Program

-- The angler recognition program is now online.
-Mail-in trophy fish applications will no longer be accepted and trophy fish certificates will no longer be mailed.
+- As of January 1, 2021, the angler recognition program went entirely online.
+Mail-in trophy fish applications are no longer accepted and trophy fish certificates are no longer mailed.
 Anglers can apply online and print their citations at home through Go Outdoors Virginia at www.gooutdoorsvirginia.com/

-- New species were added to the Angler Recognition Program including black crappie, white crappie, saugeye, fallfish, bluegill, redear sunfish, and other sunfish.
-For details on minimum lengths and weights see page 55.
+- New species added to the Angler Recognition Program in 2021 include black crappie, white crappie, saugeye, fallfish, bluegill, redear sunfish, and other sunfish.
+For details on minimum lengths and weights see Online Recognition Program.